BigBandzJosh/TheJJBot/README.md

 ClientID=YOUR_DISCORD_CLIENT_ID
 WeatherAPI=YOUR_WEATHER_API_TOKEN
 ```
+5. Run `node deploy-commands.js` to deploy all of the commands with discord
-5. Run `npm start` to start the bot
+6. Finally, run `npm run dev` to start the bot.